 Ol Doinyo Lengai erupts sporadically, sending small streams of gray lava down the crater rim and spitting hot ash high into the air.
 This “frigid” volcano rests on Lake Natron’s southern edge, a vital East African flamingo breeding site extending towards Kenya.
 Imagine 100,000 flamingoes filling a lake extending 34 by 15 miles (56 by 24 km).

-From Arusha, the nearest town, it took a full day of bouncing on dusty roads through Masaai Land past ostrich, zebra, giraffe and the occasional unseen lion to get near Ol Doinyo Lengai.
-Onlookers sprouted spears and arrows, mostly wearing scarlet and red plaid and adorned with ivory hair combs and a menagerie of earrings — and these were just the guys!
+From Arusha, the nearest town, it took a full day of bouncing on dusty roads through Maasai Land past ostrich, zebra, giraffe and the occasional unseen lion to get near Ol Doinyo Lengai.
+Onlookers sprouted spears and arrows.
+The Maasai men mostly wore scarlet and red plaid and were adorned with ivory hair combs and a menagerie of earrings.

 Cool Ol Doinyo Lengai sits two degrees south of the equator, which is to say it’s hot.
 The modus operandi for climbing is to begin shortly after midnight, arrive atop at dawn, meander inside the crater, and then scoot back down before evaporating in the blazing African sun.
 It’s an exceedingly good idea, but not for the reason given.